 The DILR section of this paper was of moderate to difficult level.
 The first set based on the delegates from different countries was of moderate type.
 The next set was based on different restaurants and their ratings was easy and should have been attempted.
 The third set where 5 people participated in adventure sports was also doable.
 The fourth set based on the rankings of magazines was of moderate type.
 The next set where the information about the boat racing was given was tricky and difficult to solve.
 This set should have been avoided in the paper.
 The last set was of moderate type and could have been attempted.

-The overall feel of the section was moderate and one could have scored 90+ percentile by attempting around 17-19 questions with 90 % accuracy.
+One could have scored 90+ percentile by attempting around 13 - 14 questions with 90 % accuracy.

 The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
 AR and DI were mostly selective in this paper.
 As far as Quant is concerned most of the questions were from Algebra, Number system and Geometry.
 For verbal section, one should have good reading skills as there were 5 RC’s and also a few questions based on paragraph summary.
 One must focus on contextual vocabulary as well to understand and score well in RC passages.
 Moreover, questions like sentence rearrangement and misfit require analysis and knowledge of tricks to answer the questions.